ncarandini/AuthDemo/README.md

 - Use a minimalist MVVM approach with James Montemagno MvvmHelpers
 - Experiment with different architectural solution
 - Experiment with shell UI to integrate the login/logout process and visual representation of User info and status
+- Add Social Authentication like Facebook with Azure ADB2C